AT&T Slow Wi-Fi - Fixes & Things to Know

 If electronics, like speakers or sounds systems, are near the modem, the interference those devices emit can affect your speeds and slow you down.
 The links below go over how you can improve the modem environment and the best spot for the modem.

 Heads Up: It is normal for wireless speeds to drop in half.
 Run a wired speed test with only 1 device connected.
-Want to know why?
-Click here.
+Learn why now.

 Do you stream from the web?
 Learn how to improve your streaming experience.